daniel-mader/blog-post-spring-multi-jwt/blog-post/blog-post.md

 ```
 That's it.
 Spring Boot will automatically pull the latest keys - in form of a JSON Web Key Set (**JWKS**) - from the authorization server to validate the signatures of incoming JWTs.

-### Basics
+### How Spring Security handles authentication
 Spring Security reads the **Authorization** header of an incoming HTTP request to determine if a user has valid authentication.
 The value can either be **"Basic"**, followed by an encoded _`username:password`_ value.
 In modern web applications however, transferring the user's credentials on each request is not feasible.
 You'll see the value **"Bearer"** in most cases.
 This indicates that the user is in possession of some sort of access token instead of a password.
 Those tokens are usually in the JWT (JSON Web Token) format.
-Spring passes the incoming request through a so called "filter chain" - which acts just like a water purification filter system (layered sand, gravel, charcoal, etc.).
+Spring Security passes the incoming request through a so called "filter chain" - which acts just like a water purification filter system (layered sand, gravel, charcoal, etc.).
 If any of the filters rejects the request for any reason, the chain is broken and the HTTP request is rejected in its entirety.
 We are going to focus on the `BearerTokenAuthenticationFilter` in this blog post.
+(Read more about Spring Security’s architecture [here](https://spring.io/guides/topicals/spring-security-architecture).)

 ### The Challenge
-Our filter chain is rightfully very strict about rejecting tokens (for example expired ones or incorrectly signed ones), so we might face the problem that our application does not know if a JWT is truly invalid or if it was just signed by another issuer (which we also want to support).
+Our filter chain is rightfully very strict about rejecting tokens (for example expired ones or incorrectly signed ones),
+so we might face the problem that our application does not know if a JWT is truly invalid or if it was just signed by another issuer (which we also want to support).
 So, how do we tell our application to accept multiple JWTs from different issuers while still rejecting invalid ones?
 We essentially have two options now: